sophia-zube/incari-doc/modules/material-editor/car-paint-model.md

 # Default Car Paint Model

-This model represents a material that provides the visual qualities to a car's paint job.
+This model represents a material that provides the visual qualities to a car's paint features.
 It allows for selecting and editing:

 * `Environment Mapping`
 * `Normal Mapping`